YarnSpinnerTool/YarnSpinner/ANTLR/antlr-notes-and-discussion.md

 ## The `->`  shortcut syntax

-Shortcuts are now implemented using a two stage approach, where the Yarn files are run through a preprocessor to add in indents and dedents to build up the blocks for shortcuts.
+Shortcuts are now implemented using a two stage approach, where the Yarn files are run through a preprocessor (currently written in Python) to add in indents and dedents to build up the blocks for shortcuts.
-Due to the nature of ANTRL and YarnSpinners rather unusual approach to whitespace this was found to be the simplest approach as it means there is no code in the grammar file itself.
+Due to the nature of ANTLR and YarnSpinners rather unusual approach to whitespace this was found to be the simplest approach as it means there is no code in the grammar file itself.
-There is now however an extra step and a file that will need to be ported to each language.
+There is now however an extra step and the preprocessor will need to be ported to each language.
 It was done this way as the preprocessor itself is quite straightforward compared to what the extra code in the grammar would be.

 A side-effect of this is that a symbol had to be chosen to represent the indents/dedents.